How create a world-class growth marketing strategy

 Regardless of the size of your growth marketing team, you always need to be looking out for the next thing, exploring new channels and programmes.
 This may be testing a completely new channel, or testing a new innovation within an existing channel.
 The "but this is how we've always done things" argument is a dangerous assumption to make in a fast-moving world.
 The incentivise to keep things as stable as possible can be alluring in the perception of removing risk, but in fact often increases risk as the marketing strategy stagnates through a lack of innovation.

-1. Strengths of the channel. what channel does (strengths of the medium eg Spotify and Clubhouse).
-What are the strengths of the channel are more important than if channel is hot.
+1. Strengths of the channel: What the channel does well (e.g., Spotify and Clubhouse).
+The strengths of the channel are more important than whether it is currently trending.

-Consider the typical length of time between a customers first impression or exposure to your brand and the revenue event (e.g. PO raised).
-The longer this funnel, the longer the time between the initial impression and the revenue event itself the more opportunity there typically is for experimentation and iteration.
-The longer the funnel the more opportunities there are for optimisation, and equally the more points there are for failure.
+Consider the typical length of time between a customer's first impression or exposure to your brand and the revenue event (e.g., PO raised).
+The longer this funnel, the more opportunities there are for experimentation and iteration.
+A longer funnel provides more chances for optimisation but also introduces more potential points of failure.